elazarl/elazarl.github.io/bootsequence.md

     0x7e10:	0x72	0x76	0x65	0x72	0x2e	0x73	0x6f	0x26
     0x7e18:	0x6a	0x61	0x76	0x61	0x2e	0x73	0x6f	0x20

 Indeed, those bytes appears after the MBR in disk.

+Now we have a bit of a problem.
+On the one hand, we need to be in real mode in order to use `int 0x13h` and access the disk with the BIOS.
+On the other hand, we need to be in protected mode in order to access more than the first 1 MB of memory.
+What the loader does here, is, it uses the GDT in order to switch between protected and real mode.
+It would switch to real mode, fetch a few KB from the disk, move to protected mode, and copy them to memory.

+Let's see how the GDT is configured

+    gdt:
+    .short gdt_size - 1
+    .short gdt
+    .long 0
+    #
+    #     base flag limit type  base  limit
+    .quad 0x00 c    f     9b   000000 ffff # 32-bit code segment
+    .quad 0x00 c    f     93   000000 ffff # 32-bit data segment
+    .quad 0x00 0    0     9b   000000 ffff # 16-bit code segment
+    .quad 0x00 0    0     93   000000 ffff # 16-bit data segment
+    ...
+    # set the gdt
+    cli
+    lgdtw gdt
+    mov $0x11, %ax
+    lmsw %ax
+    # move to 32 bit code segment (0x8 = first) - protected mode
+    ljmp $8, $1f
+    ...
+    # move to 16 bit code segment (0x18 = third) - real mode
+    ljmpw $18, $1f

+The first GDT entry is the zero descriptor, then two 32 bit flat selectors `limit = 0xfffff, base=0x0` whose flag have the *size* and *granularity* bits on in `flag`.
+Next two identical flat 16 bit segments, so that we'll be able to jump back to real mode.
+See [GDT](http://wiki.osdev.org/GDT) section in OSDev for addition details.